• Home

 • Can I ask questions at the hearing?

-Yes, as an Interested Person, you or your legal representative (solicitor/barrister) have the right to question witnesses.
+Yes, as an Interested Person, you or your legal representative have the right to question witnesses.
 This questioning must focus on the facts of who, when, where, and how the person died.

 • Will I get a copy of the evidence?